simonekranawetter/hello-real-world/100daysofcode.md

 course on pluralsight, but it's simultaniously stuff I've already figured out and stuff I have no idea about, so I keep wanting to move faster.
 It's a struggle.
 But I am making a tiny bit of progress every day.

+## Day 29 (25th of June 2022)

+Midsommar!
+So not much coding happened today.
+Took a quick course with atlassian university on Jira.
+Feels like I've used it in a previous life, tho it's only been a year ago.